 The place to start is always with the notes to the three-volume Kinsley Poems and Songs (1969), for poetic manuscripts, and with the notes for each letter in the two-volume Roy Letters (1985) for the manuscripts of letters.
-More up to date than Kinsley for poetic manuscripts, though still twenty years old, is:
+More up to date than Kinsley for poetic manuscripts, though still over thirty years old, is:

 Margaret M. Smith, ed., Index to English Literary Manuscripts, vol. 3, 1700-1800, part 1 (London; Mansell, 1986): Rare Reference Z 6611.L7 I5 [shelved in Smith Reading Room]